Sclerotherapy of Varicose Veins and Spider Veins

 How should I prepare?

-You should report to your doctor all medications that you are taking, including herbal supplements, and if you have any allergies, especially to local anesthetic medications, general anesthesia or to contrast materials (also known as "dye" or "x-ray dye").
-Your physician may advise you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or a blood thinner for a specified period of time before your procedure.
+Tell your doctor about all the medications you take, including herbal supplements.
+List any allergies, especially to local anesthetic, general anesthesia, or contrast materials.
+Your doctor may tell you to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners before your procedure.

-Also inform your doctor about recent illnesses or other medical conditions.
+Tell your doctor about recent illnesses or other medical conditions.

 Ask your doctor about antibiotic medications you may be taking or ask for safe guidelines for discontinuing these medications.